Ultimate Kansas City Real Estate Investing Guide for 2026

 Buy and Hold

-If an investor purchases an investment property for the purpose of keeping it for an extended period, that is a Buy and Hold strategy.
-Throughout that time the investment property is used to generate recurring income which multiplies your revenue.
+If a real estate investor purchases a property with the idea of keeping it for an extended period, that is a Buy and Hold strategy.
+Their profitability analysis includes renting that property while they keep it to enhance their income.

-At some point in the future, when the value of the asset has grown, the real estate investor has the option of selling the property if that is to their benefit.
+Later, when the market value of the asset has improved, the investor has the option of liquidating it if that is to their benefit.

 Factors to Consider